Code-Institute-Submissions/CrossFit-Hove-MS1/README.md

 ## Features

-# Nav Bar
+### Existing Features

-- The nav bar loacted at the top of the page is well spaced and contrasts against the black background making it easy to read.
-Each link jumps the user to the relevant section making all information easy to find.
+|1.Nav Bar - The nav bar loacted at the top of the page is well spaced and contrasts against the black background making it easy to read.
+Each link clicked by the user jumps them to the relevant section.

-# Hero Image

-- The Hero image welcomes the user with a great visual of a woman lifting weights.
+|2.Hero Image - The Hero image welcomes the user with a great visual of a woman lifting weights.
 This will landing will give the first impression

-# About Us

-- The about us section gives 3 paragraphs of information on the
+|3.About CrossFit - The about us section gives 3 paragraphs of information on the what the gym is and its class structure.
+I've kept the text to a minimum as not to put off any people browsing with and large blocks of content.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+|4.Embedded Video - The embedded video from YouTube of the Crossfit Games athletes with motivational music.
+I've used this video as a sales pitch to elite fitness.
+Something the CrossFit brand aims for.
+Video is embedded so the user stays on the site.
+|5.Gallery - The gallery section provides a good selection of photos with gym members working out.
+This showcases that the gym is popular and has a diverse membership.
+|6.Pricing - The pricing cards are set out clearly and are easy to read.
+The potential member get the info of each type without have search across the site.
+Linked 'Buy!' buttons would allow the user to be redirected to by a membership.
+|7.Contact Us - Simple contact form allows the user to send a general message the the gym owner by filling in the 3 required boxes and pressing submit.
+|8.Map - The embedded Google map allows the user to locate the gym by clicking on it or if they recognise the area can see where it is.
+|9.Social - The social media accounts the gym has are linked here, the user can easily identify the social platform by the logo and click to be redirected.

 ### Features Left to Implement
-- Another feature idea
+- Replacing the gallery with an Instagram feed allowing the content to be up to date. | This would require more understanding of Javascript.
+- Embedded booking system would give more functionality to members. | This would require more understanding of Javascript.

 ## Technologies Used